How to Apply

 To apply, you must submit an application through the Graduate School’s online application portal by the 11:59 pm EST December 1 deadline.
 This is a University-wide application system; specific requirements set by the Department of Psychology are provided on our Application Checklist.
 Follow the checklist carefully to ensure your application is complete.

 If you anticipate financial barriers to paying the application fee ($75 for domestic and $95 for international), review our fee waiver information on the Application Checklist and submit a request by the deadline.
 This opportunity is open to all eligible persons regardless of race, sex, religion, national origin, age, disability, sexual orientation, gender identity, or other protected characteristic.
-However, funds are limited; available on a first-come, first-served basis; and intended to support competitive applicants experiencing significant financial hardship.
+However, funds are limited; waivers are available on a first-come, first-served basis and are intended to support competitive applicants experiencing significant financial hardship.

 Faculty review all complete application files.
 Application review begins immediately after the December 1st deadline.
 Be sure to monitor the email account you used for your online application and respond promptly if the Department or the Graduate School contact you with questions or requests for additional information.

 All applicants will be notified when admissions decisions are finalized, typically in late January or February.
-Admitted applicants will be invited to attend a recruitment event, which is held in mid to late February.
+Admitted applicants will be invited to attend a recruitment event, which is typically held in February.

 You can check the current status of your application materials in the online application portal.